 In choosing your lawyer, you want to make sure that you not only work with someone who is in the right location, but who has been practicing in the legal area related to your injury for a significant amount of time.

 At Preszler Law, we have been assisting victims of car accidents, slip and fall accidents, long term disability claims, as well as other injury matters since 1959.
 Our national presence across numerous provinces in Canada has resulted in thousands of claims being settled.
 Our clients are never treated like file numbers; we devote an entire legal team to each and every one of our client’s claims, ensuring constant communication and updates as your claim progresses.
-Our lawyers are not paid unless our clients are.
+Our car accident lawyers are not paid unless our clients are.
 We will come to you when your injuries prevent you from traveling to our offices.

 If you or a loved one has been involved in an accident here in Nova Scotia or surrounding areas, contact our personal injury lawyers today for a free consultation to find out how we can help.
 Regardless of how severe your injuries are; we are ready to fight on your behalf to obtain the compensation you need to get back on the road to recovery.
 We also help clients with disability benefits, bicycle accidents, dog bite injuries, wrongful death, motorcycle accidents, sexual abuse, medical malpractice, slip, trip and fall accidents, birth injuries, truck accidents, premises liability, snowmobile and ATV accidents, defective products, and more.